xieyuheng/inner/persons/jean-yves-girard/linear-logic--its-syntax-and-semantics.md

 ---
-title: Linear Logic
+title: "Linear Logic: Its syntax and semantics"
-subtitle: Its syntax and semantics
+subtitle: Preface of "Advances in Linear Logic", proceedings of "Linear Logic Workshop", 1993
 author: Jean-Yves Girard
 year: 1995
 ---